Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/StreamLayer/readme.md

-# Subscribe to a stream service
+# Subscribe to an ArcGIS stream service

 Subscribe to the stream service's WebSocket and receive information through to update information in real-time.